 PatternFly is based on the BEM naming system, whereby modifiers are tied to a component's "block" and “element” classes.
-You can read more about BEM (here)[http://getbem.com/introduction/].
+Read more about BEM here.
 This example will demonstrate applying a modifier class to the "block" class.

 Components have multiple variations due in part to the use of modifier classes, which override or add new styling to the same component.

-Click the Copy to Editor button below to add html for a Badge to the
+Copy to Editor button below to add HTML for two unread badge components.

 <span class="pf-c-badge pf-m-unread"> 200 </span> <span class="pf-c-badge pf-m-unread"> 300 </span>

-3) The Badge also has a “read” state denoted by the modifier class
+The badge also has a read state denoted by the modifier class

-Hint: The background color of the second Badge should have changed to grey because of the css styles attached to the modifier class
+Note: The background color of the second badge should change to grey because of the CSS styles attached to the modifier class